-Luggage weight restrictions are quite severe, and overweight fees are high, especially on inter-Europe flights, so bring along this nifty pocket luggage scale and you won’t be faced with the ditch-or-pay dilemma.
+Luggage weight restrictions are quite severe, and overweight fees are high, especially on inter-Europe flights with low-budget carriers, so bring along this nifty pocket luggage scale and you won’t be faced with the ditch-or-pay dilemma.

 Pick up a money belt to wear under your clothes.
 Trust me, you don’t want to be walking around in Europe with a wallet full of cash!

 And you might want an extra memory card for your camera… you’ll be taking lots of photos!